jaluk8/PyperWallet/README.md

 ```
 pip3 install cryptography pysha3
 ```
 Then download this repository and put wherever you want on your computer.
-The `pyperwallet.py` file will start the program.
+The `cpyper.py` file will start the command line interface.

 ## Why PyperWallet?
 PyperWallet was made using three major design decisions: